 This is often what they are doing during "the pregnant pauses" in composing.
 Any initial planning before writing is therefore subject to review at any point as the writer critically evaluates the emerging text and thinks of new ideas and new ways to organize and express them.
-Widdowson (1983) points to this tendency when he says: "in writing one so frequently arrives at a destination not originally envisaged, by a route not yet planned for in the original itinerary" (1983:41).
+Widdowson (1983:41) points to this tendency when he says: "in writing one so frequently arrives at a destination not originally envisaged, by a route not yet planned for in the original itinerary".

-If, indeed, episodic planning allows for interplay between writing and thinking, a methodology which encourages students to plan in detail before writing and to keep to that plan, is naive and possibly counter- productive.
+If, indeed, episodic planning allows for interplay between writing and thinking, a methodology which encourages students to plan in detail before writing and to keep to that plan, is naive and possibly counter- productive since students may change their minds at any moment during the writing process and decide to write something different.

-1.3.2.
+1.4.2.
 Drafting